understandable-machine-intelligence-lab/Quantus/docs/source/getting_started/installation.md

 pip install "quantus[zennit]"
 ```

-Note that the three options above will also install the respective required frameworks (i.e., PyTorch or Tensorflow),
+Note that the three options above will also install the required frameworks (i.e., PyTorch or Tensorflow) respectively,
 if they are not already installed in your environment.
 Note also, that not all explanation methods offered in **Captum** and **tf-explain**
  are included in `quantus.explain`.